isomerpages/govtech-gobusiness/_FAQ/1gl-wedding.md

 The organiser is liable for ensuring that all attendees observe the necessary safe management measures[^2].

+<span style="color:red">*With effect from 28 Dec 2020, the cap for solemnizations in homes will be 10 persons (including members of the hosting household), or 8 visitors (excluding members of the hosting household whichever is higher.
+This cap excludes the Licensed Solemnizer, the interpreter (if any), and vendors (kept to a minimum).
+For example, if there are 6 persons currently living in your household, you may have up to 14 persons (6 + 8) for solemnizations in your home, excluding the solemnizer and vendors.</span>

 #### **10. Can I have a small wedding reception at home immediately after my solemnization?
 Can I perform other cultural rites in the home before or after the solemnization?**
 Receptions are not allowed in your home.
 Couples may want to consider having a separate reception at allowed venues where proper safe management measures can be observed more readily.
 Any other pre- or post-solemnization activities held at home must abide by the prevailing number of visitors allowed for home visits.

 #### **11. Can I have more than 10 people for my home solemnization, if my house is sufficiently large to accommodate everybody safely?**
 We recognise that your solemnization is an important event for you and your family.
 However, we are also mindful that due to the intimate nature of solemnizations in the home context, there will likely be high level of chances of interaction.
 Unlike external venues, there will also be no premises staff to support you in implementing the safe management measures.
 All these pose greater risks to you, your family, and guests, especially any vulnerable groups who may be present.
-Hence, the cap for home solemnizations remains at 10 persons, regardless of the size of your house[^1].
+Hence, the cap for home solemnizations remains at 10 persons, regardless of the size of your house*.

+<span style="color:red">*With effect from 28 Dec 2020, the cap for solemnizations in homes will be 10 persons (including members of the hosting household), or 8 visitors (excluding members of the hosting household whichever is higher.
+This cap excludes the Licensed Solemnizer, the interpreter (if any), and vendors (kept to a minimum).
+For example, if there are 6 persons currently living in your household, you may have up to 14 persons (6 + 8) for solemnizations in your home, excluding the solemnizer and vendors.</span>

 #### **12. How do you determine who is from the hosting household?**
 Hosting household will refer to those who are registered to stay in the place of residence that the solemnization will be held at, e.g.  based on the address reflected on the NRIC, occupant list in the lease / tenancy agreement etc.